 Members from the Royal Stockholm Philharmonic Orchestra.
 Photo: Mats Lundqvist

 Richard Strauss was a great admirer of Richard Wagner.
 Influenced by Wagner, Strauss abandoned the abstract, classical symphonies and sonatas of his youth and began to compose great tone poems inspired by literature and nature instead.
-In 1889, he completed the symphonic poem Don Juan, based on the poem by Nikolaus Lenaus, which is in turn based on the Spanish legend of Don Juan.
+The symphonic poem Don Juan is based on the poem by Nikolaus Lenaus, which is in turn based on the Spanish legend of Don Juan.

 In addition, we hear music by American composer Paola Prestini for the first time at Konserthuset.
-Prestini, born in 1975, works with everything from poets and filmmakers to researchers and has become known for her innovative ideas and for crossing the boundaries of genre and uniting discrete disciplines.
-We hear one of her early works here: Barcarola, from 1996.
+Prestini, born in 1975, works with everything from poets and filmmakers to researchers and has become known for her innovative ideas.
+We hear one of her early works here, Barcarola.

 Italian Speranza Scappucci conducts this concert.
 She is a frequent guest at the world’s major opera houses, for example in Vienna, Rome, Zürich, Los Angeles and New York – and now it is time for her debut with the Royal Stockholm Philharmonic Orchestra.

 Johann Sebastian Bach From Sonata No. 2 in a minor for violin solo5 min